 Like with much of the housing made available to vulnerable populations, Buchman says, Brettler Family Place’s philosophy is that “people know what they need and know how to ask for help.”
 Experts, however, caution that it can be difficult to evaluate whether — or when — someone is in need of more direct outreach.
 In addition, caseworkers traditionally work with large caseloads for little pay.

-Ashley Fontaine, executive director of the National Alliance on Mental Illness in Seattle, says financial hardship alone can create mental health issues.
+Ashley Fontaine, executive director of the National Alliance on Mental Illness in Seattle, says financial hardship can help create mental health issues.
 “Poverty absolutely plays a role in developing mental illness,” Fontaine said.
 “I think historical factors play a role.
 Racism is trauma.”
 Fontaine also said it can be difficult for African Americans to find the right kind of help: Few therapists may understand what they’re going through.

 According to family members, Lyles didn’t feel safe at Brettler Family Place.
 Because there was drug use and fighting among the neighbors, Lyles asked to be moved to a different site.
-Buchman said he couldn’t comment on Lyles’ specific situation due to privacy concerns but said in the aftermath of Lyles’ death, Solid Ground plans to “undergo a thorough assessment about our services here and work to identify ways we and the care systems we engage with can provide the protection and support everyone deserves.”
+Buchman said he couldn’t comment on Lyles’ specific situation due to privacy concerns but that in the aftermath of Lyles’ death, Solid Ground plans to “undergo a thorough assessment about our services here and work to identify ways we and the care systems we engage with can provide the protection and support everyone deserves.”

 Despite her complaints, court records show Lyles had received some form of mental help.
 In June 2016, Lyles was sent to Sound Mental Health after an altercation with her sister.
 A May 27, 2017 letter from Solid Ground indicates she and her four children had been meeting weekly with a child and family therapist, The Seattle Times reported.